 The CCTS is in place to handle complaints that have not been resolved to a customer’s satisfaction through their telecommunications provider.
 They are an independent agency set up with the specific purport of handling Telecom and TV customers’ complaints.
 However, it is important to note the Commission is financed by major telecom providers.
 So CCTS neutrality is a question.
-To some having CCTS founded by the same providers they are complaining makes the service less than a trustworthy position.
-However the case, CCTS is the ‘official’ channel to move your complaint forward.
+To some having CCTS founded by the same providers they are complaining about makes the service less than a trustworthy position.
+However this case, CCTS is the ‘official’ channel to move your complaint forward.

 Once the CCTS receives a complaint they will put it through an evaluation process.
 If it meets their mandate, they will follow up to collect all the required info from you.
 It is in your best interest to provide the information immediately as they will put your case on hold until they receive what they need.
 You can file your complaint online here.

 They will forward your complaint to your provider who will be expected to report back to them in 30 days with news the issue has been resolved.
 However, the provider must be included in the list of participants.
 If they are not then the CCTS will request these join.

 Once a response is received they will make sure the complaint has been resolved to your satisfaction.
 If it is still unresolved a mediator will be assigned to try to come up with an amenable solution between you and your provider.
 If it is still unresolved, the case will be investigated to ensure the provider has met their legal obligations to you.
 If they have, and even if you feel the issue has not been resolved, the case will be considered closed.